-Section 1: Special Education Identification and Placement Procedures Ref: SB Policy: 612.04
+Section 1: Special Education Identification and Placement Procedures

 The Hemingford Public Schools offers a special education program for students with disabilities.
 The board of education believes all children regardless of handicap condition have a right to equal education opportunities.
-The board of education has adopted procedure and policy for the operation of a special education program.
+The board of education has adopted procedures and policies for the operation of a special education program.
 Parents/students may contact the director of special education for further information.